claude mcp add claude mcp add ai-memory --scope user --transport stdio -- ai-memory mcp --tier autonomousSetup guide →

 ai-memory speaks MCP — the open Model Context Protocol.
-Any compliant host autodiscovers all 43 tools.
+Any compliant host autodiscovers all 74 tools at --profile full (7 at the default --profile core).
 Plug in once, share memory across every AI you use.

 Each card below shows the exact setup snippet for that client.
 Tier 1 (cyan) means tested every release with deep integration.
 Tier 2 (orange) means tested release-cycle.
 Tier 3 (purple) means works-via-MCP-spec but not formally tested per-release.